 How do you activate DSN?

-Today, DSN is accessible on all paid plans.
+DSN is accessible for Business and Enterprise plans, and paid Legacy plans.
 To activate it, go to the “Infra” section of your Algolia dashboard.
 There, you will see a map and a selection of your top countries in terms of search traffic.